opendocsg/slw-judgments-backfill/2017_SGHC_108/report.md

 62     On the other hand, Limb 12.2.1 **_qualifies_** the effect (which is described in Limb 12.2.2) of the transfer of assets/resources (as set out in Limb 12.1).
 The formulation, “may reasonably be used”, in Limb 12.2.1 appears to be unique to the DPRK.
 However, a helpful analogy may be drawn from the law of criminal negligence.
 An accused is negligent if “a reasonable man in the same circumstances would have been aware of the likelihood of damage or injury to others resulting from [his] conduct” ( _Ng Keng_

-_Yong v Public Prosecutor and another appeal_ [2004] 4 SLR(R) 89 [note: 16] at [88]).
+_Yong v Public Prosecutor and another appeal_ <span class="citation">[2004] 4 SLR(R) 89</span> [note: 16] at [88]).
 This is primarily objective standard: that of the reasonable person in the same circumstances as the accused.
 Where the accused has special knowledge or experience, he will be held to the standard not of the ordinary person on the street, but “the standard of the ordinary skilled man exercising and professing to have

-that special skill” ( _Lim Poh Eng v Public Prosecutor_ [1999] 1 SLR(R) 428 [note: 17] at [29]; David
+that special skill” ( _Lim Poh Eng v Public Prosecutor_ <span class="citation">[1999] 1 SLR(R) 428</span> [note: 17] at [29]; David

 Ormerod, _Smith and Hogan’s Criminal Law_ (Oxford University Press, 13th Ed, 2011) [note: 18] at para 6.1.2.1).
 Accordingly, Limb 12.2.1 imposes an _objective_ standard by which the effect of the transfer of assets/resources falls to be assessed.
 The focus of the inquiry is not whether the accused subjectively appreciated the effect of his act of making the transfer, but whether the assets/resources transferred appear **_reasonably_** able to be **_used_** to contribute to the NRPA of the DPRK.
 This calls for a _prospective_ inquiry which the court must undertake objectively – from the perspective of a reasonable person with the knowledge and in the circumstances of the accused – to assess whether such a person would have appreciated that the transfer (as set out in Limb 12.1)